Resistance Band Front Squat

 How to Perform

-Stand on the center of the resistance band with feet shoulder-width apart, toes pointing slightly outward.
-Pull the band upward, securing the ends near the shoulders in a front rack position, keeping the elbows high.
+Stand on the middle of a loop resistance band with feet shoulder-width apart, toes slightly out.
+Squat down to place the band across the front of your shoulders, elbows high and chest up.

 Coaching Tips